-- Overall, we rate the China Daily Questionable based on endorsement of the Chinese Communist Government and editorial positions that promote state propaganda.
+- Overall, we rate the China Daily Questionable based on the endorsement of the Chinese Communist Government and editorial positions that promote state propaganda.

 Reasoning: State Propaganda

-World Press Freedom Rank: China 176/180
+Press Freedom Rank: TOTAL OPPRESSION

-Launched in 1981, China Daily is a Chinese news organization from Beijing China, which provides news and analysis, finance, sports, education and more, for global readers with a focus on China.
-According to its about page, China Daily also publishes 9 overseas editions “covering North and South America, Europe, the Asia-Pacific and Africa.”
-China Daily’s Publisher and Editor-in-Chief is former vice president of Xinhua News Agency Zhou Shuchun and Larry Lee is vice chairman of China Daily Holding Co., Ltd, which is the parent company of China Daily USA.
+Launched in 1981, China Daily is a Chinese news organization from Beijing, China, which provides news and analysis, finance, sports, education, and more, for global readers focusing on China.
+China Daily also publishes 9 overseas editions “covering North and South America, Europe, the Asia-Pacific, and Africa according to its about page.”
+China Daily’s Publisher and Editor-in-Chief is former vice president of Xinhua News Agency Zhou Shuchun.
+Larry Lee is vice chairman of China Daily Holding Co., Ltd, which is the parent company of China Daily USA.

 Funded by / Ownership